51Âþ»

 OR

-Block 1: Creative Enterprise and Placement
+Block 1: Placement

 You will undertake a four week placement in an arts organisation of your choice.
 The placement will build on the skills and knowledge gained throughout your studies and should involve you in work that is both complex and demanding and requiring a high degree of initiative, effectiveness and commitment.
 This is an opportunity to reflect on the relationship between theory and practice and to derive your own conclusions based not only on practice but also on an understanding of relevant management theory.
-As part of this module you will also develop an original idea for a creative enterprise.

 Assessment:

-Placement report, 100%: 2500 words.
+Placement report, 100%: 4000 words.

 Block 2: Arts Management Studio